rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 🔐 Step 2: Configure the Security Group
+# 🔐 Configure the Security Group

 Add the following inbound rules: